 This is a histological picture of an apex.
 The arrows point to the level of the apical constriction of the canal.
 You can see how they are at different levels — in other words, at different working lengths.
 This landmark is so arbitrary that it is not a realistic limit to follow.
 Getting to know your apex locator will help you succeed and determine your exact apical limit.
 The use of the apex locator is critical in finding your actual limit of instrumentation.
 (I dive deeper into this topic here.)

 We were also taught to instrument to 1mm from the apex because this is where the apical constriction is.
 Here are a few examples of SEM images that show you what teeth actually look like at the apex.

 Gutierrez JH, Aguayo P. Apical foraminal openings in human teeth.
 Oral Surg Oral Med Oral Path Oral Radio Endod 1995; 79:769-77.

-- Keep in mind these anatomical variations and remember these images.
-Utilize your apex locator, but also take a working length radiograph to better appreciate the anatomy of the tooth you’re working on, and get to know how your apex locator is working for you.
+Keep in mind these anatomical variations and remember these images.
+Utilize your apex locator, but also take a working length radiograph to better appreciate the tooth anatomy you’re working on, and get to know how your apex locator is working for you.